scottcrowley/dev_notes/Setups & IDEs/Dev Machine Initial Setup.md

         * `brew install yarn`
         * or s`udo npm install -g yarn`
     * `MySQL` or `MariaDB` (drop in replacement for MySQL)
-        * Both can be installed via Homebrew
+        * Both can be installed via Homebrew.
+Below is how to install mysql 5.7.
+Current version is 8
             ```
             brew install mysql@5.7
             brew link --force mysql@5.7